Eruption update: On January 5, 2023, Kīlauea resumed the summit eruption within Halemaʻumaʻu crater. Read more about how to view the eruption here.

 To get you started, here are some questions and answers about the current eruption that often come up:

-As of November 29 at 3:30 p.m., Hawaiian Volcano Observatory confirms that lava has exited Maunaloa summit and can be seen on the northeast flank.
+All lava that exited Maunaloa summit and was restricted to the unpopulated upper northeast flank.
 The northeast flank is not populated and does not pose a threat to any communities at this time.

 To help you get up to speed on Mauna Loa, we recommend reading the extremely useful Mauna Loa FAQ published by the USGS.
 Topics include the current status of the volcano, how the Volcano Alert Level is determined, the hazards and consequences of an eruption, what the name Mauna Loa means, what scientists are doing to predict the next eruption, and much more!